Placement Years 2026/27: The Complete Guide

 Your university placement office

 Your first stop.
-Most universities have a dedicated placement team with existing employer partnerships, vetted role listings, and application support.
-They know which employers consistently offer good placements for your subject area, and they can review your CV and applications.
-Use them early — not after you've already had rejections.
+Most universities have a dedicated placement team with existing employer partnerships, vetted role listings and application support.
+They know which employers consistently offer good placements for your subject area and can review your CV and applications.
+Use them early, not after you have already had rejections.

 RateMyPlacement